• Skip to main content

 • Pinto and Black Beans - A great combination with turkey chili, but you could also substitute kidney beans.
 I like having 2 different kinds of beans, but use whatever beans you like!

 • Fresh Lime Juice - The big finish, a squeeze of fresh lime juice gives this chili a bright zing of flavor!
-If everyone loves lime, you can squeeze it right into the finished pot, or serve lime wedges as a topping on the side.
+If everyone loves lime, you can squeeze it right into the finished pot, or serve lime wedges as an optional topping on the side.

-• Toppings - Serve your chili with a bar of toppings including lime wedges, shredded cheddar cheese, sliced scallions, sour cream or plain yogurt, avocado or guacamole, and tortilla chips.
-Slice jalapeños, fresh cilantro or corn bread would be good too!
+• Toppings - Serve your chili with a bar of toppings including lime wedges, shredded cheddar cheese, sliced scallions, chopped red onion, sour cream or plain yogurt, chopped avocado or guacamole, and tortilla chips.
+Slice jalapeños, fresh cilantro or Honey Skillet Corn Bread would be delicious too!

 Variations and Additions

 • Spicy - If you like a spicy chili there are lots of ways to get there!
 You can add a spicier pepper with the beginning veggies like a poblano or a bit of jalapeño.
-You can add a bit of dried cayenne pepper or a few dashes of hot sauce.
+You can add a bit of dried cayenne pepper or a few dashes of hot sauce or red pepper flakes.

 • Veggies - You can add extras for more color and nutrition.
 Try a red bell pepper in addition to the green, a cup of fresh or frozen corn, or even a chopped sweet potato with the base of veggies.